 by DeAnne Aguirre, Rutger von Post, and Micah Alpern

 Originally published by Booz & Company: November 14, 2013

-Culture is critically important to business success, according to 84 percent of the more than 2,200 global participants in the 2013 Culture and Change Management Survey.
+Culture is critically important to business success, according to 84 percent of the more than 2,200 global participants in the 2013 culture and change management survey.
 Findings also suggest strong correlations between the success of change programs and whether culture was leveraged in the change process — pointing to the need for a more culture-oriented approach to change.
 However, there is a clear disparity between the way companies view culture and the way they treat it.
 Less than half of participants saw their companies effectively managing culture, and more than half said a major cultural overhaul was needed.
 How can leaders take steps to enrich and more effectively leverage their culture?

 For all the money and effort that go into corporate change initiatives, they have a decidedly mixed success rate.
 Only about half of transformation initiatives accomplish and sustain their goals, according to a survey on culture and change management by the Katzenbach Center.
 Among the biggest obstacles to successful change are “change fatigue” (which occurs when workers are asked to follow through on too many changes at once) and a lack of the capabilities needed to make major changes last.
 Sixty-five percent of survey respondents cited change fatigue, and only about half felt their organization had the capabilities to deliver change.
 Another problem is the tendency for management to exclude lowerlevel employees in developing and executing the change plan.
 The role of culture was a particular focus of the survey.
 Although 84 percent of all respondents think culture is critically important, a far smaller percentage (less than half) believe their companies do a good job of managing culture.
 The same respondents who see their companies’ change programs as falling short tend to say that culture isn’t a priority in their companies’ transformation initiatives.
 The survey points to the need for companies to take a more holistic approach to change and to find ways to work with and within the organization’s culture during change initiatives.
 This is not to say that culture-enabled transformation removes the need for formal change management processes or techniques.
 It doesn’t.
 But it does mean that leaders need to rethink how to drive and sustain change if they want to materially increase the success of their transformation programs.

 When they embark on transformation efforts, companies put their credibility and reputations on the line — not to mention a lot of financial capital.
 Are the effort and money well spent?
 A wide body of literature suggests that many change initiatives fail, typically in areas such as process improvement, cost reduction, digitization, and quality improvement.
 Even when they initially succeed, their benefits may not last.
-To learn more about what goes wrong with transformation efforts and what might be done to make them more successful, the Katzenbach Center conducted a survey of more than 2,200 executives, managers, and employees (see Methodology, page 8).
+To learn more about what goes wrong with transformation efforts and what might be done to make them more successful, the Katzenbach Center conducted a survey of more than 2,200 executives, managers, and employees (see Methodology, page 11).
 Transformation efforts face three major obstacles, according to the study.
 The first is “change fatigue,” a dynamic that comes into play when employees feel they are being asked to make too many changes at once.
 Sixty-five percent of survey respondents say they have experienced some form of change fatigue.
 The second obstacle relates to companies’ skill at driving transformation; 48 percent of respondents say their companies don’t have the necessary capabilities to ensure that change is sustained.
 The third issue is the way transformation initiatives are selected, planned, and implemented — by senior managers, without much input from lower-level employees.
 This limits understanding and buy-in.
 When asked to select the top three reasons people resist change, 44 percent of employees say they don’t understand the change they’re being asked to make, and 38 percent say they don’t agree with it.
 When employees are faced with too many change priorities, aren’t sure how to proceed, and aren’t even sure that an initiative is good for the organization, they take a wait-and-see attitude, looking to their bosses for direction and to their co-workers for clues about which aspects matter the most.
 This sort of uncertainty, deep down in an organization, can keep a change initiative from gaining momentum.
 (A later-stage obstacle to change comes in the form of the “boomerang effect,” in which initial changes start to fade when leadership stops paying attention and moves on to other priorities.)

 Uncertainty, deep down in an organization, can keep a change initiative from gaining momentum.